 After lunch we visit the Cathedral of Saints Stanislaus and Wenceslas.
 This essentially Gothic church, the third to be erected on this site, was built in 1320-64.
 Inside, the most important treasures are: the Shrine of St Stanislaus (the 11th-century bishop of Krakow and patron saint of Poland) designed by Giovanni Trevano (1626-9); the Czartoryski Chapel; the Crypt of St Leonard, which is the most important remnant of the previous Romanesque cathedral; the Sigismund Chapel, often described as ‘the pearl of the Renaissance, north of the Alps’; the Chapel of the Holy Cross with its outstanding tomb for Casimir the Jagiellon by Veit Stoss (1492).
 If time permits, we shall also visit the Royal Crypts where such national heroes as Thaddeus Kosciuszko are buried.

-In the evening we will attend a music performance (details to be confirmed in 2019).
+In the evening we will attend a music performance, an oratorio concert from the Krakow Philharmonic Orchestra and Choir.
 Krakow has a proud history of classical music, with a symphonic orchestra playing concerts in the city from as early as 1909 until the outbreak of World War II.
 During the war, the General Government Philharmonic was composed of Polish musicians and conducted by Germans.
 The orchestra even became known as one of the best in Europe, as well as being a haven for musicians who would otherwise have faced concentration camps and death.
 After the war, the Krakow Philharmonic was established in February 1945 as the first one in Poland, and used their current building, a former Catholic House built in 1931 at ul.
 Zwierzyniecka 1, as the philharmonic hall from that time.
 Of particular significance is the magnificent organ by Johannes Klais-Orgelbau.
 (Overnight Krakow) B

 Day 4: Saturday 1 June, Krakow – Wieliczka – Auschwitz – Krakow